Why is spring such a great time for fishing in Buzzards Bay?

 - Small, plentiful scup are a favorite catch for new anglers because they’re fun and easy to catch.
 You can fish for scup from most piers and boats around Buzzards Bay starting in May.

-- Black sea bass season opens May 21 this year.
+- Black sea bass season opens in early to mid May.
 You’ll find these striking blue-black fish in similar areas as tautog and scup: around bottom structures like rocks, reefs, and wrecks.

 - Ravenous schools of bluefish are more common in summer and fall, but you can sometimes catch some big blues starting in late May.